 Christmas season is really in full swing now and all I could think of is sponge cake.
 At home, my wife and mother are really cooking up a storm.
 Of course, I’m in the thick of it all, taking out the photos and doing up the posts and multitasking 101 things all at the same time.
 Since I last posted the black cake I decided to just put up as many of the recipes I have, just waiting to be posted.
 It will be a little tiresome but It will be done.
 As promised here is the sponge cake recipe ahead of time, but yuh know yuh boy have to talk a little bit about sponge cake.

-As a child growing up, sponge cake was just the usual cake you would get in your party bag (a brown paper bag) at a birthday party or class party.
+As a child growing up, sponge cake was just the usual dessert you would get in your party bag (a brown paper bag) at a birthday party or class party.
 It would be mixed up with the popcorn and other sweets that were in the bag by the time you reached home but you didn’t mind and ate it anyway (Sponge cake and popcorn; what an interesting taste that was!)
-Sponge cake was just the Mr Regular of cakes for me; nothing extraordinary.
+Sponge cake was just the Mr. Regular of this spongy goodness for me; nothing extraordinary.

-Then everything changed when I met my then fiance and tasted her sponge cake.
+Then everything changed when I met my then fiancé and tasted her sponge cake.
 All I could say from then on was that all sponge cake were not created equal.
 Even the, run off the mill, box cake wasn’t tasting like hers.
-Her sponge cake had a milkiness that was just different and delicious.
-When she made at home there was never enough…Long story short, the recipe is here on the blog for everyone to enjoy and share with their families and friends.
+This delicious dessert had a milkiness that was just different and mouth watering.
+Every time, she made it, it was never enough…Long story short, the recipe is here on the blog for everyone to enjoy and share with their families and friends.

 2 cups granulated sugar